East Lutton

-East Lutton is a hamlet in the Ryedale district of North Yorkshire, England.
+East Lutton is a hamlet in North Yorkshire, England.
 It is situated approximately 9 mi east from Malton, and within the Yorkshire Wolds.
-It is historically part of the East Riding of Yorkshire.

 The village of West Lutton is 0.5 mi to the west.
 The village lies in the Great Wold Valley and the course of the winterbourne stream the Gypsey Race passes through it.

 East Lutton forms part of the civil parish of Luttons.

 In 1823 East Lutton was in the parish of Weaverthorpe, the Wapentake of Buckrose, and the Liberty of St Peter's in the East Riding of Yorkshire.
 Population, including West Lutton was 311.
 East Lutton occupations included four farmers, a grocer & draper, a tailor, a shoemaker, and a corn miller.

+It was part of the East Riding of Yorkshire until 1974.
+From 1974 to 2023 it was part of the district of Ryedale, it is now administered by the unitary North Yorkshire Council.

+The name Lutton derives from the Old English Ludatūn meaning 'Luda's settlement'.